xhmyjae/omori-platformer/README.md

 - A and Left => Go left
 - D and Right => Go right

+- Jam will allow you to kill one enemy
+- There are 9 hectors on the first level

 ## All the features
 - Menu
 - Help page